 The Constitution grants provinces 'broad' powers to impose taxes, levies and duties in their respective spheres.
-106 Provinces are also allowed to impose flat-rate surcharges on any tax, levy or duty imposed by national legislation.
-107 While, on the face of it, this appears to confer a broad scope of revenue-raising powers on provinces, the Constitution takes away from these powers by excluding more lucrative sources over which provinces may not tax or impose levies or duties which are assigned to the national and local governments.
-108 These include income tax, value-added tax, general sales tax, rates on property or customs duties.
-109 Provinces are therefore left with minor own revenue sources, such as gambling (horse-racing and casinos), motor vehicle licensing (including driving licences) and user fees from hospitals.
-110
+Provinces are also allowed to impose flat-rate surcharges on any tax, levy or duty imposed by national legislation.
+While, on the face of it, this appears to confer a broad scope of revenue-raising powers on provinces, the Constitution takes away from these powers by excluding more lucrative sources over which provinces may not tax or impose levies or duties which are assigned to the national and local governments.
+These include income tax, value-added tax, general sales tax, rates on property or customs duties.
+Provinces are therefore left with minor own revenue sources, such as gambling (horse-racing and casinos), motor vehicle licensing (including driving licences) and user fees from hospitals.

 Most importantly, a province's power to raise own revenue is required to be exercised in terms of an Act of Parliament enacted to regulate its exercise.
-111 Compared to the other spheres of government, 112 provinces are unable to directly access their OSR on the basis of the Constitution and have to draw their specific revenue-raising powers from an Act of Parliament.
+Compared to the other spheres of government, provinces are unable to directly access their OSR on the basis of the Constitution and have to draw their specific revenue-raising powers from an Act of Parliament.
 This hence hands the national government more room to specifically restrict the imposition of taxes and levies by provinces.
-For instance, under the enabling Act, any province intending to impose a new provincial tax is required to obtain the approval of the Minister of Finance, who then presents a bill in Parliament to regulate the imposition of the proposed provincial tax.
-113 The Bill is required, among other things, to determine the tax base and the rate band within which a province may impose the tax.
-114 The requirement for national
+For instance, under the enabling Act, any province intending to impose a new provincial tax is required to obtain the approval of the Minister of Finance, who then presents a bill in Parliament to regulate the imposition of tax base and the rate band within which a province may impose the tax.
+The requirement for national